jun-hf/Happiness-Model/README.md

 # Happiness-Model

 This is my university project analysing happiness using machine learning technique.

+Tech:
+R